-Director – Jean Yarbrough, Screenplay – Nat Curtis, Story – Pat Costello, Producer – Alex Gottlieb, Photography (colour + b&w) – George Robinson, Music – Heinz Roemheld, Special Effects – Earl Lee, Art Direction – McClure Capps.
-Production Company – Warner Bros
+Director – Jean Yarbrough, Screenplay – Nat Curtis, Story – Pat Costello, Producer – Alex Gottlieb, Photography (colour + b&w) – George Robinson, Music – Heinz Roemheld, Songs/Lyrics – Lester Lee & Bob Russell, Photographic Effects – J.R.
+Glass, Special Effects – Carl Lee, Art Direction – McClure Capps, Choreography – Johnny Conrad.
+Production Company – Warner Brothers/Exclusive Productions.

-Lou Costello (Jack Strong), Bud Abbott (Mr Dinklepuss), Shaye Coogan (Princess Eloise), James Alexander (Prince Arthur), Dorothy Ford (Polly), Buddy Baer (Patrick)
+Lou Costello (Jack Strong), Bud Abbott (Mr Dinklepuss), Shaye Cogan (Princess Eloise), James Alexander (Prince Arthur), Buddy Baer (The Giant/Sergeant Riley), Dorothy Ford (Polly), David Stollery (Donald), Barbara Brown (Mrs Strong)

-Two unemployed idiots take a job babysitting a mischief-making boy.
-In an attempt to pacify him, they read him the story of ‘Jack and the Beanstalk’.
-In the story, the idiot farmboy Jack is told by his mother to take the family cow into the village to sell it.
-There Jack is tricked by the butcher Dinklepuss into swapping the cow for some supposedly magic beans.
+Two unemployed idiots take a job babysitting the mischief-making Donald.
+In an attempt to calm him, Jack lets Donald read him the story of ‘Jack and the Beanstalk’ but drifts off to sleep in the middle of it.
+In the story, the dim-witted farmboy Jack is given the family cow by his mother to take into the village to sell.
+Instead, Jack is tricked by the butcher Dinklepuss into swapping the cow for some magic beans.
 When planted, the beans grow into a giant stalk stretching up into the clouds.
 Climbing the beanstalk, Jack and Dinklepuss arrive at the castle of the giant that is terrorising the region, only to be captured.
-Along with an imprisoned prince and princess, who have both fallen in love thinking the other one is a commoner, they attempt to escape and defeat the giant.
+Also imprisoned there are Prince Arthur and Princess Eloise, who are betrothed.
+The two have never met one another but have fallen in love each thinking the other one is a commoner.
+Jack and Dinklepuss attempt to escape and defeat the giant.

 Full film available online here:-